 - difficulty sleeping.

-For some people, this can feel similar to the symptoms of insomnia, for which the pills were prescribed.
+For some people, withdrawal can feel similar to the symptoms of insomnia.

+Tolerance and dependence may sound worrying.
+But most people do not have these problems if they are only taking sleeping tablets for a short period of time.
 Talk to your doctor if you are worried about tolerance or dependence.
-Your doctor will check how you are getting on while you are taking sleeping tablets, to prevent this from happening.
+Your doctor may check how you are feeling while taking sleeping tablets.

 Sleeping tablets do not always need to be prescribed by a doctor.
-Over-the-counter (OTC) sleeping tablets can be useful in the short term.
-But many people find they develop a tolerance to these drugs if they take them for long periods.
+Over-the-counter sleeping tablets can be useful in the short term.
+But many people find if they take them for long periods, they develop a tolerance to these drugs.

-OTC sleeping tablets often contain anti-allergy medication (antihistamine) and are not suitable for everyone.
-They may also not be recommended if you are taking some other types of medicine.
-If you are thinking of trying an OTC medicine, speak to your doctor, specialist nurse or pharmacist first.
+Over-the-counter sleeping tablets often contain anti-allergy medication (antihistamine) and are not suitable for everyone.
+They may not be recommended if you are taking some other types of medicine.
+If you are thinking of trying an over-the-counter medicine, speak to your doctor, specialist nurse or pharmacist first.

-Behavioural therapies help to change the way you think, feel and behave when it comes to sleeping, bedtime or worrying at night.
+Behavioural therapies help to change the way you think, feel and behave when it comes to sleeping.
 There are three main types of behavioural therapy that can be used for improving sleep.
-If you think some of these therapies could help you, speak to your GP.

 For some people, spending too much time in bed means they wake up too early.
 Sleep restriction aims to help you go to bed at certain times, usually later than you normally would.
 This helps you get regular amounts of good-quality sleep.

 People who regularly have difficulty sleeping can have a strong mental link between their bed and not sleeping.
 This therapy aims to break that link by only using the bed for sleeping.
-If lying in bed worrying is the problem, this therapy recommends you go to another room and try to distract yourself until you feel tired.
+You should do other activities such as watching television, using a laptop or eating in a different room if possible.
+If you worry while lying in bed, this therapy recommends you go to another room and try to distract yourself until you feel tired.
 This aims to break the mental link between your bed and worrying.

-Mindfulness can help some people who have trouble getting to sleep because their mind becomes active at bedtime with a range of thoughts.
+Some people have trouble getting to sleep because their mind becomes active at bedtime.
+Mindfulness can help with this.
 Mindfulness is a way of focusing your thinking on the present moment and accepting how you are feeling.
-There are various mindfulness techniques available, including a range of apps for your phone or tablet.
+There are different mindfulness techniques available, including apps for your phone or tablet.

 Cognitive behavioural therapy for insomnia (CBT-I)